jbristowe/writing/planning-a-uwp-application.md

 ![](https://i.imgur.com/hnxbXfn.png)

+Like the UWP Community Toolkit, the source code for these controls are available on GitHub: [Telerik UI for UWP](https://github.com/telerik/UI-For-UWP).

 ### Template 10

 [Template 10](https://github.com/Windows-XAML/Template10) is a set of Visual Studio project templates for common patterns in UWP applications.
 It is similar to the [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit) in that it provides a set of controls, behaviours, services, converters, and more.